ugo-roccamatisi/fpdm-hospital-ai/README.md

 ## Results

 - Tool delivered to the hospital for production use, after 10 iterations with medical staff and over 1,800 hours of cumulative work.
-- Approach published at the IEEE SMC international conference.
+- Project approach published at the IEEE SMC international conference: Bensafir et al., "A Large Language Model-enhanced expert system for patient triage in Emergency Department and a Machine Learning Classifier for hospital admissions forecasting", IEEE SMC, Vienna, 2025.
+[Open access on HAL](https://hal.science/hal-05289706).

 ## Figures